 Today, I’m going to dive into how to care for curly hair and ditch the shampoo.
 If you’re a curly-haired human and reading this, I’m betting that you are looking for how to take care of your curly hair.

 My Bad Hair Years

-I have fought my curly hair for years.
-I really wish someone would have given me the low-down on what to do with curly hair.
-I wish I would have had this information when I was younger.
+I fought my curly hair for years and really wish someone would have given me the low-down on what to do with curly hair.

 The reality is curly hair can be very difficult to care for IF you fight the curl or don’t understand what your hair needs.